 With all of these varying health restrictions, there are three main things that you’ll want to look for in a policy.

 Low-Cost: Affordability is what makes these plans so popular.
-Making sure you are getting the lowest cost based upon your health is important.
+Making sure you are getting the lowest cost based on your health is important.
 Comparing rates and qualifying standards will help you find the lowest price that fits your budget.

 Captive vs. Independent Agencies

 Captive: This type of agency represents one insurance carrier.
 Commonly, these agencies have a high level of brand awareness with a branch in every neighborhood.
-Since they only provide products from one provider, agents cannot shop around for insurance costs and acceptance standards.
+Since they only provide products from one provider, agents cannot shop for insurance costs and acceptance standards.

 Independent: On the other hand, independent agents can represent several insurance providers.
 Since these agents are not tied to a single provider, they can compare many plans according to each client’s budget and health.